jtconnors/jfr-jmc-demos/README.md

 - **[4_GC-demo.mp4](media/4_GC-demo.mp4)**: *10m 37s* – Shows how to get a detailed information about a program’s garbage collection activity

-<a id="markdown-a-few-files-of-note" name="a-fw-files-of-note"></a>
+<a id="markdown-install" name="install"></a>
 ## Installation Steps

+A standard GitHub account limits the size of individual files.
+In order to fit within that framework, the ZIP installation files associated with the JDK, JMC and Eclipse had to be split into smaller files.
+As part of the installation process, those split files have to be reconstituted prior them being installed in this repository.

-1. To unpack and install JDK 17, JMC 8.1 and Eclipse 4.22.0, run the ```install.bat``` Windows batch file from the root directory of this repository.
+1. To unpack and install JDK 17, JMC 8.1 and Eclipse 4.22.0, run the [install.bat](install.bat) Windows batch file from the root directory of this repository.
-2. Start Eclipse by running the ```startEclipse.bat``` Windows batch file
+2. Start Eclipse by running the [startEclipse.bat](startEclipse.bat) Windows batch file
 3. At startup, you'll be presented with a window to select a workspace directory.
-Choose the projects/ directory found in this repository and mark the checkbox "Use this as a default and do not ask again".
+Choose the ```projects/``` directory found in this repository and select the "Use this as a default and do not ask again" checkbox.
 A screenshot follows:

    ![eclipse-launcher](images/eclipse-launcher.png "eclipse launcher")

-4. Install the Java Mission Control plugin to eclipse by following the steps in this [link](https://download.oracle.com/technology/products/missioncontrol/updatesites/oracle/8.1.0/ide/update-site-instructions/index.html)
+4. Install the Java Mission Control plugin in eclipse by following the steps in this **[link](https://download.oracle.com/technology/products/missioncontrol/updatesites/oracle/8.1.0/ide/update-site-instructions/index.html)**

-<a id="markdown-install" name="install"></a>
+<a id="markdown-a-few-files-of-note" name="a-fw-files-of-note"></a>
 ## A Few Files of Note

-To unpack and install JDK 17, JMC 8.1 and Eclipse 4.22.0, run the ```install.bat``` script from the root directory of this repository.
+[install.bat](install.bat) - Used to unpack and install JDK 17, JMC 8.1 and Eclipse 4.22.0 into this repository.

+[uninstall.bat](uninstall.bat) - If the need arises, this can be used to uninstall the local JDK, JMC and Eclipse versions in this repository.
+It would then be possible to re-install those programs with the ```install.bat``` file.

-[setenv.bat](setenv.bat) - sets the JAVA_HOME and PATH to the local JDK directory
+[setenv.bat](setenv.bat) - Sets the JAVA_HOME and PATH to the local JDK directory.
+The [startEclipse.bat](startEclipse.bat) and [startJMC.bat](startJMC.bat) batch files source ```setenv.bat``` in order to properly set up their Java environment.

 [reset-env.bat](reset-env.bat) - As part of the tutorial or demonstration, source code can be modified to see how program behavior changes.
 This batch file resets the demo environment to its original state for the the following Eclipse projects found in the *projects/* directory:
 - 02_JFR_HotMethods